skmonjur/VMMprayerTimeTable/index.md

          </script>
       </b>
-	  <p>First Isha Prayer session at 7:00 pm and Second one at 8:15 pm followed by Tarawi prayer In sha Allah</p>
+	  <p>First Isha Prayer session at 7:00 pm and Second one at 8:00 pm</p>

 	  </h1>